This CA quit a cushy job, faced failures, became a GST Expert and now runs a successful CA Practice with large corporates as clients

 As a matter of fact, my mother always wanted me to be a Chartered Accountant.

-I have to mention something here that I had studied in a Hindi medium school and barely knew to speak English!
+I have to mention something here; I had studied in a Hindi medium school and barely knew to speak English!
 So, I made the bold decision to study CA in the English medium.

 Yes, so now I had two challenges to overcome – clearing the CA exams, that too in a language not so familiar to me!